-Children and young people Colitis can occur at any age.
+Children and young people

+Colitis can occur at any age.
 Nearly 1 in 5 people have told us that they were diagnosed with Crohn's or Colitis before the age of 18.

 Symptoms are similar to those in adults.
 Many of the medicines used for adults can also be used to treat children.
 Some children respond well to medicine and their condition rarely bothers them.
 Others may need long-term medicines or surgery.

 Most children with Crohn's or Colitis continue to go to school and take part in sports and other interests.
 They can go on to further education, work, have a family of their own and enjoy life.

+For more see crohnsandcolitis.org.uk/supporting-your-child.

+Older people

-For more, read our information on supporting your child with Crohn's or Colitis.
-Older people It is estimated that about 3 in every 10 people with Crohn's or Colitis are over 60 years old.
+It is estimated that about 3 in every 10 people with Crohn's or Colitis are over 60 years old.